 To enter Cambodia, you’ll need a passport photo and $35 for visa on arrival depending on your country.
 You pay your fee at the booth first and then you’ll get stamped in at border control opposite.

-If you’ve booked a transfer, then you need to join your bus on the other side, which will only take a couple of hours to Kampot.
+If you’ve booked a transfer, then you need to join your bus on the other side.
+This will only take a couple of hours to Kampot.

-If you don’t have a transfer included, then you can either book a bus in advance online or from an agent on Ha Tiên side that will take you from the border to Kampot or Phnom Penh.
+If you don’t have a transfer included, then you can either book a bus in advance online or from an agent on Ha Tiên side.
+This will take you from the border to Kampot or Phnom Penh.

 Otherwise, you can get a taxi from the Cambodian side that will take you straight to your hotel or you could get a bus in Kep.
 Kampot is very small and hotels in Phnom Penh or Siem Reap can collect you from the bus station if you request it in advance.